Doocey/tyne-time/src/content/posts/2010-01-01-it-seems-as-if-kilgallon-beckford-are-close-to-signing-for-newcastle.md

 ---
-title: 'It seems as if Kilgallon & Beckford are close to signing for Newcastle'
+title: "It seems as if Kilgallon & Beckford are close to signing for Newcastle"
 author: Kevin Doocey
 type: post
 date: 2010-01-01T17:36:23+00:00